Quickstart

 Further exploration

-At this point you can see the speed and convenience at which Budibase allows you to get your users interacting with data.
+At this point, you can see the speed and convenience with which Budibase allows you to get your users interacting with data.

 👍